maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 - **NOTE**
   - We could put any simple statement before the comparison
   - Not just variable declaration
-  - But don't do that
-  - Leave it for only declaring variables to be scoped for the `if-else` blocks
+  - But don't do that: Leave it for only declaring variables to be scoped for the `if-else` blocks
   - Anything else would be confusing
   - **Variable declared for the `if-else` block will shadow any existing outside variables**